revaturelabs/interviewquestions/Angular/how-why-which-questions.md

 138. What is the use of routing guards?
 139. How do you build Angular Route Guards?
 140. In which order routing guards execution?
+141. How do you implement unit testing in Angular?